bkeevil/esp32-cam/README.md

 ## Notes

 - Although the ESP32-Camera driver provides support for the OV3660 sensor, it is not supported by this firmware due to the unavailability of these sensors on the market for testing purposes.
-- The esp_restart() function used by the web interface for a software reboot is a bit buggy.
+- The esp_restart() function used by the web interface for a software reboot does not work on my boards.
 You might have to unplug the device to force a hardware restart.

 ## Contributions